tlaukkanen/pipari-bot/README.md

 # Ranking in Final Battle

 Pipari Bot made it cleary to the finals causing havoc in semi-finals and many times resulting in top position.
-In the final battle between ~8 bots it's final 2nd position was nice achievemt when the winner was based on a bot that was mostly coded beforehand ;)
+In the final battle between ~8 bots it's final 2nd position was nice achievement especially when the winner was based on a bot that was mostly coded beforehand ;)